Meridian (novel): Freedom Summer

 After the monumental efforts of many to achieve the Civil Rights Act of 1964, the Civil Rights Movement continued through the 60s and 70s through the organization of a new generation of young activists.
 The Student Nonviolent Coordinating Committee (SNCC) organized student sit-ins at segregated lunch counters and what became known as Freedom Summer—an effort to register black voters in Mississippi.
 Over a thousand volunteers, mostly white college students from northern cities, joined with Mississippians to go door to door.
 In addition, the SNCC also set up "Freedom Schools," aimed at educating black children.
-Volunteers were met with resistance and violence, most notably the fates of three men: two white volunteers from NY, Michael Schwerner and Andrew Goodman and a local black man, James Chaney.
+Volunteers were met with resistance and violence, most notably the fates of three men: two Jewish volunteers from NY, Michael Schwerner and Andrew Goodman and a local black man, James Chaney.
 Chaney, Schwerner, and Goodman were missing for over a month until their bodies were found murdered and buried in early August 1964.
 Walker sets the novel during this time with her three main characters, Meridian, Truman, and Lynne, getting involved in this movement and meeting each other through it.